sav-che/TL-2/Authors/Marchand, Nestor Léon {std. Marchand}.md

-> [!cite] BHL link: this entry starts at [page 288](https://www.biodiversitylibrary.org/item/104137#page/304/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 288](https://www.biodiversitylibrary.org/page/33355375) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Marchand, Nestor Léon (1833-1911), French pharmacist and botanist; Dr. med.
 Paris 1861; at the Faculté de Médecine 1861-1869; Dr. Sci.
-Caen 1867; at the École supérieure de Pharmacie, Paris, 1869-1897; staunch and late defender of the theory of spontaneous generation. (*Marchand*).
+Caen 1867; at the École supérieure de Pharmacie, Paris, 1869-1897; staunch and late defender of the theory of spontaneous generation.
+**Abbreviated name**: *Marchand*

 #### Herbarium and types